Ideal-Ontology/GensokyoOntologics/README.md

 - Hakurou Sword(may be set as an addon of slashbalde): The sword owned by Konpaku Youmu.
 - Spell Card: Can be used to craft spell cards to launch bullets as danmanku.

+## 2022/11/14 Update:
+- Danmaku entity can now be added to world by Danmaku Test Item

 Original Author: KK, ZUN/Team ShanghaiAlice